kailash-manasarovar/statement/docs/timeline/2023/may.md

 - I remember I have cause to say, after he asks me about my surname, and just after Ana has been in, that "Katharine is sufficient," and he giggles.
 He primes this, of course.
 - It's hard to remember which trumpet teacher that was but I'm pretty sure it was [one of the second lot of trumpet teachers](../../crimes/protagonists/vidal-sastre.md#seven-devils).
 - For the next significant event, the trumpet teacher is played by [Gloria the-school-receptionist's brother Bruno](../../crimes/protagonists/vidal-sastre.md#4-bruno).
-- I'm sitting in my chair, he is standing in front of me, our eyes lock and there is a powerful and undeniably reciprocal sexual attraction which is rather overwhelming.
+- I'm sitting in my chair, he is standing in front of me, our eyes lock and there is a powerful and unDéniably reciprocal sexual attraction which is rather overwhelming.
 - I will be reminded of the look I give him at this moment when I see [plate lady online in July](../../content/images/plate-lady/plate-lady-love.png).
 - This moment has no history which concerns me immensely.
 - What I mean to say, is that I remember suddenly slouching low in my chair, with my legs splayed, in the middle of the room, in front of this man, clothed but experiencing an intense sexual arousal as if something huge and sexual had just happened.